 (A) General.
 Customer is responsible and liable for all uses of the Services and Documentation resulting from access provided by Customer, directly or indirectly, whether such access or use is permitted by or in violation of this Agreement.
 Without limiting the generality of the foregoing, Customer is responsible for all acts and omissions of Authorised Users, and any act or omission by an Authorised User that would constitute a breach of this Agreement if taken by Customer will be deemed a breach of this Agreement by Customer.
 Customer will use all reasonable efforts to make all Authorised Users aware of this Agreement’s provisions as applicable to such Authorised User’s use of the Services and will cause Authorised Users to comply with such provisions.

 (B) Third-Party Products.
 SuperFriend may from time to time make Third-Party Products available to Customer.
 For purposes of this Agreement, such Third-Party Products are subject to their own terms and conditions.
 It is Customer’s sole responsibility to read and understand such terms and conditions.
 SuperFriend neither owns nor operates such Third-Party Products, has no control of them, and makes no representations or warranties with respect to them.
 If Customer cannot or will not abide by the terms and conditions of such Third-Party Products, they may be precluded from using the Services.

 (A) Learner Activity Reports

-(i) SuperFriend shall provide a monthly learner activity report to the Customer’s Key Contact containing the following minimum information:
+(i) SuperFriend shall provide a weekly or monthly learner activity report to the Customer’s Key Contact via email for the duration of training period (indicated at time of booking).
+The report will contain the following minimum information:

-(iii) SuperFriend shall provide learner activity reports in Adobe PDF and Excel Workbook format (.xtml) format.
-Report customisation is not available for learner activity reports cannot be customised nor can the reporting frequency be increased.
+(iii) SuperFriend shall provide learner activity reports in CSV or Excel Workbook format (.csv or .xtml) format.
+Report customisation is not available for learner activity reports nor can the reporting frequency be increased.

 (iv) The following exclusions apply for learner activity reports: